 Understand the difference between crowdfunding platforms

-CrowdFund Beat lists some of the hundreds of crowdfunding websites but it’s by no means exhaustive.
+There are hundreds of crowdfunding platforms.
 If a client asks you about crowdfunding pros and cons, start by explaining that there are many alternatives.

 Platforms for social campaigns and small businesses